Measuring Slip Resistance

 Coefficient of friction tests

 Coefficient of Friction (CoF) tests include the pendulum test (HSE UK's preferred test method) and Slip Alert.
 Both measure the dynamic coefficient of friction.
+Other friction tests are available.

 For specification or legal action, a robust test, such as the pendulum, should be used.

 The Slip Alert, operated correctly, produces valid results and is useful for risk assessment and monitoring surfaces.
-This video (72 seconds) shows a Slip Alert used to take measurements on a dry and wet surface

 The pendulum test mimics the way a heel makes contact with a floor and is HSE UK's preferred test method.
 In this video (6 min 7 sec), Steve Thorpe from HSL demonstrates pendulum slip resistance results of a dry floor, a wet floor and a “cleaned” floor.